rafikdraoui/vortex/README.md

 * `DATABASES`: configuration info for your database.

-* `MEDIA_ROOT`: the absolute path of the directory where the music files will be kept on disk.
-This should be the same as the `music_directory` option in the `mpd.conf` file for the `mpd` server.

 Application specific settings are provided in a configuration file (by default, it is `config/vortex.conf`).